-Furthermore, in order to enable the infrastructure manager to provide the best possible service, any applicant requesting capacity for a freight train departing from or arriving at a facility, which is not the origin or destination of the wagons, is strongly advised to provide certain additional information.
+Furthermore, in order to enable the infrastructure manager to provide the best possible service, any applicant requesting capacity for a freight train departing from or arriving at a service facility, which is or is not the origin or destination of the wagons, is strongly advised to provide certain additional information.
 To this end, he is expected to include the following information in the application or in the form he has used to submit his capacity request:

-- the origin and/or destination of the wagons, even if moved in partnership with another operator; - the expected duration of the stay in the facility in question; - the name of the other railway undertaking providing the transport on departure or arrival of the train.
+- the origin and/or destination of the wagons, even if moved in partnership with another operator - the expected duration of the stay in the facility in question - the re-usage (re-use of equipment to ensure another journey) - the name of the other railway undertaking providing the transport on departure or arrival of the train.